Skip to main content

 permissionPublisher.png

 Most of these permissions are automatically generated and don't need to be manually published, except for Type Permissions.
-Publishing these will be detailed in the next section.
+If you would like to create and publish a type permission, please contact websites@byu.edu.

-After clicking Save, the Permission Publisher will be set to None and the selected permissions will be added to the Permissions field.
+After clicking Save, the Role Publisher and Permission Publisher will be set to None and the selected permissions will be added to the Permissions field.

 User Management